uxlfoundation/oneapi-construction-kit/doc/scripts/perf.rst

 ####################

 object-file(s)
-  A CSV list of all relevant object files that have been dumped by ComputeAorta when 'perf events' have been recorded for a particular run.
+  A CSV list of all relevant object files that have been dumped by the oneAPI Construction Kit when 'perf events' have been recorded for a particular run.

 map-file(s)
   A CSV list of all map files that have been dumped